shpml/fundamentals/07_chapter/05_lesson.md

 To make a local copy of a fork, you'll need to open up the terminal and use a Git command.

-You need to navigate to the place where you'd like to store the repo, and then type:
+You should navigate to the place where you'd like to store the repo and then type:

 ```
 git clone https://url/to/clone